lsst-tstn/tstn-024/index.rst

 Script Queue
 ============

-The `ScriptQueue`_ is the main hub for the execution of regular operations that require a minimum level of interaction.
+The `ScriptQueue`_ is the main hub for the execution of regular operations and requires a minimum level of interaction by the user.
-As mentioned above in the `LOVE`_ section, although a user-interface to perform an operation, such as a telescope offset, will be way in which a user performs the offset, the actual action will be a :ref:`SAL Script <SAL_Scripts>` being loaded and executed by the `ScriptQueue`_.
+As mentioned in the previous section, it is also used as a back-end for user-commanded actions performed using the `LOVE`_ interface.
+For example, when a user performs a telescope offset operation using LOVE, the actual action perform by LOVE system will the queueing of a :ref:`SAL Script <SAL_Scripts>` that then gets executed by the `ScriptQueue`_.
-The capabilities and functionalities executed by the scriptQueue will be very large.
-For instance, when operators need to prepare the observatory for calibrations or for night operation, it will be possible to add a script to the ScriptQueue that will perform all the required tasks (e.g. position telescope and dome, perform required fine tuning in positioning, open mirror covers and so on).
-Likewise, the ScriptQueue is the main tool observers will rely on to perform regular nighttime operations, e.g., track a target and obtain a set of standard observations.
+The ScriptQueue is also the main tool observers will rely on to perform regular nighttime operations, such as tracking a target and obtaining a standardized set of observations.
+The `ScriptQueue`_ is flexible in how it handles and executes scripts but generally it runs sequentially.
 As soon as one script finishes, the next one begins until no scripts remain to be run.

+..
+    This next bit feel repetitive..

+This architecture (or methodology) means the number functions that get executed by the scriptQueue will be very large and their complexity varies significantly.
+For instance, when operators need to prepare the observatory for calibrations or for night operation, they will add a rather complex script to the ScriptQueue that will perform all the required tasks (e.g. position telescope and dome, perform required fine tuning in positioning, open mirror covers and so on).

 The Scheduler for the survey essentially adds scripts to the scriptQueue after each visit until told by the observer to stop.

 As mentioned already, interacting with the ScriptQueue is mainly done through :ref:`LOVE ScriptQueue user interface <fig-scriptqueueui>`.